-This Himalayan red rice recipe is great with added heat, such as gluten-free hot sauce or chipotle sauce.
+This Himalayan red rice recipe is great with added heat, such as gluten-free hot sauce or gluten free chipotle sauce.
 It is almost reminds me of red beans and white rice, with a slight nutty flavor.
 However, I would definitely use red rice alone in soup for added protein and fiber.
 Himalayan red rice is formally known as Bhutanese red rice, but because it is grown in the Himalayan Mountains most people refer to it as Himalayan red rice.
 It is slightly sticky after cooking and contains more bran than brown rice.
 It is “rich in B vitamins, iron and calcium.
 The reddish color of red rice is due to an antioxidant called anthocyanin, which is currently being studied in relation to the alleviation of chronic health conditions.” * Himalayan red rice is not the same as red yeast rice which is associated with the same side effects as statin (high cholesterol) drugs.
 Red yeast rice is fermented and Himalayan red rice is not.